rust-lang-ru/book/rustbook-ru/nostarch/chapter15.md

 ## Using Box<T> to Point to Data on the Heap

 The most straightforward smart pointer is a *box*, whose type is written `Box<T>`.
-Boxes allow you to store data on the heap rather than the stack.
+Boxes allow you to склад data on the heap rather than the stack.
 What remains on the stack is the pointer to the heap data.
 Refer to Chapter 4 to review the difference between the stack and the heap.